Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 Once you have a set of system files they can be uploaded via the "system" tab in DWC.

-# Step 7 - Changing the SBC hostname
+# 8. Changing the SBC hostname

 This is an optional step if you only have a single duet3 on your network.
 It is required if you have more than one duet 3 as each duet 3 on a network needs a unique host name.